Adri6336/gpt-voice-conversation-chatbot/README.md

 # Features

-- Have a conversation with GPT as if it was ChatGPT
+- Have a personalized conversation with ChatGPT

 - Hear GPT talk to you with Google's TTS tool (will pronounce accents accurately if it can), in ElevenLab's life-like TTS (if you have a valid api key), or as a robot (say "speak like a robot" to activate)